a-starcode/flutter-hayari/README.md

-# flutter-hayari-app
+# Hayari
- E commerce fashion app made in flutter
+ Practice e-commerce fashion app made in flutter with user authentication and add to / remove from cart functionaties